Emulator Issues #9373

 Luckily for everyone, I don't make that decision myself and pinged Armada who did that other PR.
 There's also the potential that endrift could come up with a fix.

-#5 Updated by kemenaran about 3 years ago
+#5 Updated by kemenaran over 3 years ago

 I recorded a video that demonstrates the issue (Dolphin 5.0 438, Fast-Depth enabled) : https://youtu.be/OFgExeypegg